rayankhan007/Alzheimer-s-Disease-Prediction/README.md

 🔹 Implementing transfer learning with pre-trained models 🔹 Fine-tuning hyperparameters for improved performance 🔹 Deploying the model using a web-based interface

-📜 License
-This project is open-source and available under the MIT License.

-🤝 Acknowledgments
-This project is inspired by research in medical imaging and deep learning applications in healthcare.
-Special thanks to the dataset providers and contributors to open-source medical AI projects.

-🔗 GitHub Repository: Alzheimer’s Disease Prediction

-yaml
-Copy
-Edit

----

-### ✅ Why is this README professional?
-✔ **Clear and structured sections**
-✔ **Formatted commands for easy execution**
-✔ **Includes features, architecture, installation, usage, and results**
-✔ **Looks visually appealing**

-You can **directly copy and paste** this into your `README.md` file. 🚀